reconbug/dotfiles-3/README.md

 ## Preamble

-This "cross-platform" setup of mine is really just a Ubuntu 18.04+ ZSH environment.
-Everything is reusable on Windows 10 with WSL 2 👌
+This "cross-platform" setup of mine is really just a Ubuntu 18.04+ ZSH environment. macOS is supported by installing dependencies with `brew` where required.
+Windows 10 is supported with Ubuntu 18.04+ via WSL 2 👌

-## Windows 10 with WSL(1|2)
+## Windows 10 with WSL2

 <details>
 <summary>Expand for Windows Setup</summary>